 Legend has it that early residents left Azcapotzalco in search of an abundant landscape.
 The earliest settled next door in what is today known as San Bartolo Ameyalco-Cuautla Ameyalli as the name used to be spoken.
 A nearby lake provided fish and the forests were still colorful with game.

 Some of these people founded Cuauhtenco at what is today called Santa Rosa Xochiac.
-Sometime after the arrival of the Spanish, the town was called Santa Maria and became well-known for the white roses grown in the area.
+Sometime after the arrival of the Spanish, the town was dedicated to Santa Maria.
+It soon became well-known for the white roses grown by the people.
 Upon being rededicated to the patron saint of Lima, the name was changed to honor the flowers and thus called Santa Rosa Xochiac.

 Traditionally economically focused on agriculture and logging, since the late 20th century, residents have expanded to a concentration on the gardening industry, again, due to the flowers.
 Today, while the town is mostly but a stop on the way to the Desierto de los Leones National Park, it’s also a town well known for the annual passage of holiday fiestas.
 Among the most important